vlstill/presentations/pds_s2018a/pres.md

 ## Lazy `x86`-TSO

-- instead of flushing store buffers nondeterministically, we flush them only when needed
+instead of flushing store buffers nondeterministically, flush them only when needed

 - i.e. when someone tries to load given address
 - need to simulate all outcomes → nondeterminism in load

   . . .

 - how to handle other entries in store buffer?

   . . .

-- interaction with state-space reduction
-  - store buffers are shared memory for reduction
-  - need to ensure reduction does not see every operation as visible
+- memory barriers and compare-and-swap/read-modify-write not fully lazy

   . . .

-  - hide what happens inside store buffers from reduction
+  - flushing of local store buffer can nondeterministically flush entries from other buffers
+  - fully lazy barriers would show down DiOS

+## Lazy `x86`-TSO -- Current Status I

+the lazy simulation of `x86`-TSO store buffers mostly done

+- one known missing corner case
+  - in sequence of stores to unrelated addresses
+  - solution will probably increase lazyness and therefore performance

+- probably some space for speed improvement

+## Lazy `x86`-TSO -- Current Status II

+current delays caused by interaction with state space reductions

   . . .

-  - corner cases: barriers, full store buffers
+  - store buffers look like shared memory for reduction
+  - ensure reduction does not see every operation as visible

+    . . .

+  - not everything in memory model implementation can be hidden -- "real" loads/stores

+## Lazy `x86`-TSO -- Future

+#. finish implementation
+#. add more tests and benchmarks
+#. compare with other tools
+#. publish

+    . . .

+#.
+SV-COMP demo category?
+#. $\text{(optimize \& improve \& publish)}^+$

+. . .

+\bigskip\bigskip\hfill That is all… Thank You!

 <!--
 ## Lazy `x86`-TSO {.t}